Core Socialist Values: Background

 In 1989, paramount leader Deng Xiaoping stated in a speech that he considered education to be the biggest reform failure of the 1980s, and in particular ideological and political education.
 The government had tried to effect mass campaigns to this end, but these would not ultimately be regarded as effective.
 The Death of Wang Yue in 2011 might be considered an instigator for a new program.
 In 2012, the building of a system of "Core Socialist Values" was proposed to address what was perceived as a moral crisis resulting from China's rapid economic development, which the People's Daily refers to as the "decayed, outdated ideals of mammonism and extreme individualism."

 At the 18th National Congress, Party general secretary Hu Jintao represented the 17th Central Committee and presented the content of the new values that are intended to be enshrined by the Chinese Communist Party (CCP).

-A quote from CCP general secretary Xi Jinping at the Eighteenth National Congress says:
+A quote from CCP general secretary Xi Jinping at the 18th National Congress says:

+In 2017, Xi stated:Without morals, a country cannot thrive, and its people cannot stand upright.
+Whether or not a nation or an individual has a strong sense of identity largely depends on their morals.
+If our people cannot uphold the moral values that have been formed and developed on our own soil, and instead indiscriminately and blindly parrot Western moral values, then it will be necessary to genuinely question whether we will lose our independent ethos as a country and a people.
+Without this independent ethos, our political, intellectual, cultural and institutional independence will have the rug pulled out from under it.